Explore with Us: Request a Program

 Nothing!
 OSMP offers these programs free of charge as a community service, supported by City of Boulder sales tax.
 To pay for your program, shop in Boulder.

-You are welcome to sign up for two programs per group each year.
+You are welcome to sign up for one program per group each year.

-We offer programs Tuesday through Friday, April 1-November 30.
+We offer programs throughout the week except for Mondays.
+The best time to schedule a program is between April 1 and November 30.
 We will try to accommodate your group on other days when possible.

 Yes!
 Be sure and specify this option when you register.